Ever After Garden

 Creating the Ever After Garden

-The garden has become a reality with the generous support and management of our Founding Partner Grosvenor.
-We are also grateful for the generosity of our Headline Partner, Brookfield, our Launch Event Partner, The Chancery Rosewood and all of our Garden Supporters.
+We are grateful for the generosity of our Headline Partner, Brookfield, our Supporting Partner, Nationwide Building Society our Location Partner, Cadogan and all our Garden Supporters.

 With special thanks to the Korean creative group PANCOMMUNICATION and their 'Light Rose Garden'.
 The Ever After Garden has been inspired by the Light Rose Garden, an exhibition first launched in 2014 by the Korean creative group PANCOMMUNICATION at Dongdaemun Design Plaza (DDP) in Seoul, Korea.